ctfdavis/The-Angular-Way-Minimal-MEAN-Demo-with-TypeScript-Mongoose/README.md

 The demo project is still in progress.

-This is a project for a series of posts on my blog which focuses on using Angular for the frontend, and TypeScript, Express & Mongoose for the backend:
+It is a project for a series of posts on my blog in which I focus on the fundamentals of using Angular for the frontend, and TypeScript, Express & Mongoose for the backend:

 Learning the Angular Way (I): https://dcufo.com/2021/06/20/60-learning-the-angular-way-i/